-- proposed National Instrument 43-101 Standards of Disclosure for Mineral Projects (the Proposed NI 43-101) and Form 43-101F1 Technical Report (the Proposed Form), including a repeal of the Instrument and the Form; - proposed Companion Policy 43-101CP to National Instrument 43-101 Standards of Disclosure for Mineral Projects (the Proposed Companion Policy), including a rescission of the Companion Policy; - proposed consequential amendments to existing rules: - o National Instrument 44-101 Short Form Prospectus Distributions; - o National Instrument 44-102 Shelf Distributions; - o Form 45-106F3 Offering Memorandum for Qualifying Issuers; - o Form 51-102F2 Annual Information Form; - o Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets; and - proposed consequential changes to Companion Policy 51-105CP to Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets
+- proposed National Instrument 43-101 Standards of Disclosure for Mineral Projects (the Proposed NI 43-101) and Form 43-101F1 Technical Report (the Proposed Form), including a repeal of the Instrument and the Form; - proposed Companion Policy 43-101CP to National Instrument 43-101 Standards of Disclosure for Mineral Projects (the Proposed Companion Policy) to become effective to coincide with the adoption of Proposed NI 43-101; - proposed consequential amendments to existing instruments and forms: - o National Instrument 44-101 Short Form Prospectus Distributions; - o National Instrument 44-102 Shelf Distributions; - o Form 45-106F3 Offering Memorandum for Qualifying Issuers of National Instrument 45-106 Prospectus Exemptions; - o Form 51-102F2 Annual Information Form of National Instrument 51-102 Continuous Disclosure Obligations; - o Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets; and

+• proposed change to Companion Policy 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets